marcindus/logfind/README.md

 # logfind

-First project from "Learn C The Hard Way" by Zed A. Shaw
+First project from book "Learn C The Hard Way" by Zed A. Shaw